GalassoLuca/sales-taxes-problem/README.md

 # Sales taxes problem
-This is my solution of the sales taxes problem
+This is my solution of XPeppers's sales-taxes-problem

 ## Build and Run
 ```